Seasonal Lawn Care

 The perfect time to aerate is in the fall.
-For this you can use spiked aerator shoes or a pitchfork or, if you have the money, purchase or rent a lawn aerator (about $60 per day to rent).
-Not only do the holes created by aerating allow for water penetration, they also provide additional air in the soil for soil microbes to breathe.
+You can use spiked aerator shoes or a pitchfork or, if you have the money, purchase or rent a lawn aerator (about $60 per day to rent).
+Not only do the holes created by aerating allow for water penetration, but they also provide additional air in the soil for soil microbes to breathe.

 Aerator shoes are not full shoes, per se.
 They're add-ons.
 You strap them onto your own sturdy work shoes with the straps provided.
-I particularly look for a high quality shoe with buckles that are metal, not plastic, so they last longer.
+I look for a high-quality shoe with buckles that are metal, not plastic, so they last longer.
 The shoes have long spikes that dig into the ground when you walk across it.